How to visualize a big taxonomy within a single webpage?

 layout2

-One problem though.
-This is not very useful with all those meaningless numbers.
+One problem though: this is not very useful with all those meaningless numbers.

-Step 3.
+Step 3

-So I tried to reduce the size a bit more so to fit the entire taxon label in there.
+So I tried to reduce the size a bit more to fit the entire taxon label in there.

 layout3